national-data-platform/ndp/README.md

 Next, append `ndpcatalogadditions` to the ckan plugin environment variable `CKAN__PLUGINS` in `.env_ckan2` file.

 _Note:
-To avoid the issue from remarks, we mount ckan2.ini file directly to the container.
-Therefore, the extension might be need to be inserted under plugins section
+To avoid the issue from the remarks, we can mount ckan2.ini file directly to the container.
+Therefore, the extension might be needed to be inserted under plugins section into
 `ckan.plugins` variable._

+After this change you will need to restart ckan to pick up the new changes.

 ### Remarks
 1. There are cases when ckan doesn't pick up some environment variables from the .env file so sometimes its better to mount a copy of the ckan.ini file.
 There is a comment in the docker-compose file for this in this [line](/docker-compose.dev.yaml?plain=24).
 I have noticed that it sometimes doesn't pick up `CKAN___ROOT__PATH` which is needed for the nginx reverse proxy to work.